Avg: 3.5 from 39 votes

-This continues, past the 'sidewalk in the sky'- an aptly named flat section of ridge where exposed downclimbing (?) or a single rappel takes you to the obvious notch at the beginning of Forbidden Peak's West Ridge.
 This classic route is followed to the summit, via 4th/5.easy terrain to a 5.6 tower pitch, then further to the summit.
 Downclimbing and rappels take one back to the notch, where the standard Forbidden peak couloir/gullies can be descended (downclimbed/rapped) back to the glacier, and back to Boston Basin.
 The waterfalls slabs below the glacier can be dangerous, and there have been fatalities here.
 We stayed to skier's right until the terrain eased off around 6400 feet, but other routes may exist.
 Familiarity with the West Ridge descent is a bonus when doing this route.